aastopher/Progressive_GAN/README.md

 ### Preview Image Transforms
 * `python utils.py transform` - generates output images, by default this will output all batches at 512x512.
 * This command can be customized to generate a chosen amount of batches `python utils.py transform <num_batches>`

+### Remove Duplicate Images
+* `python utils.py removedups` - remove duplicate images in the imgs folder using an image hash function.
+* This utility is designed to for cleaning custom image datasets of duplicate images
+* The `hash_size` for this function can be customized to have a looser hash criteria i.e accepting a larger difference between "duplicates"
+* This function will output how many duplicates have been removed and a path list for all duplicate images. **NOTE:** paths are not paired with duplicates.

 ### References